-- 1. REQUIREMENTS.
-Recipients of direct financial assistance shall: - a.
-Require that the 40% of worker hours required for the project be performed by unemployed residents or residents at a disadvantage with respect to employment.
-For the purpose of this section, "worker hours" includes work performed by persons filling apprenticeship and on-the-job training programs and excludes the number of hours of work performed by non-Wisconsin residents. - b.
-Ensure that all contracts with contractors and sub-contractors of the project include a provision in which the contractor certifies that it knows of the provisions of this section and intends to comply with them. - c.
-Require that contractors and subcontractors maintain personnel records listing the names, addresses, races, and genders of their employes utilized for each contract, and any records demonstrating that the employes utilized by the contractors and subcontractors in meeting the requirements of this section are residents of the city.
-These records shall be maintained for 7 years after the contractor has received final payment under the contract, and shall be made available to the emerging business enterprise administration for inspection upon reasonable notice.
+1. REQUIREMENTS.
+Recipients of direct financial assistance shall:

+a.
+Ensure compliance with aspects of the development agreement regarding the use of unemployed and underemployed residents for construction of the project.
+For the purpose of this section, "worker hours" includes work performed by persons filling apprenticeship and on-the-job training programs and excludes the number of hours of work performed by all non-Wisconsin residents.

+b.
+Ensure that all of the recipients' contracts with contractors and sub-contractors for the project include a provision in which such contractor or subcontractor certifies that it knows of the provisions of this section, intends to comply with them and authorizes the city to enforce its terms.

+c.
+Require that contractors and subcontractors maintain personnel records listing the name, address, race, and gender of all employes utilized for each construction contract, and any records demonstrating that the employes utilized by the contractors and subcontractors in meeting the requirements of this section are residents of the city.
+These records shall be maintained for 7 years after the contractor or subcontractor has received final payment under its construction contract, and shall be made available to the emerging business enterprise administration for inspection upon reasonable notice.